DFHack/dfhack/docs/plugins/sort.rst

 - Officials: Elected and appointed officials, like you mayor, priests, tavern keepers, etc.
 - Nobility: Your monarch, barons, counts, etc.
-- Infant carriers: Mothers with infants (you may not want mothers using their babies as shields)
+- With infants: Mothers with infants (you may not want mothers using their babies as shields)
 - Hates combat: Units that have facets and values that indicate that they will react poorly to the stresses of battle